pinktrink/dotfiles/README.md

 Simply sources [`.bashrc`](.bashrc)

 ##[.bashrc](.bashrc)
-Standard shell configuration.
+Standard bash configuration.
 It enables some options in bash and exports some environment variables.

 ##[.gitconfig](.gitconfig)
 My git configuration.
 It attemtps to include a file, `~/.gituser`, which will contain the user-specific configuration, e.g. name and email.